Amazon reveals Modern Love's incredible season 2 castJul 20 | 4 min read

-Bombshell - All you need to know about female-led Fox News scandal film, including the story behind it
+Bombshell - All you need to know about female-led Fox News scandal film, including the true story behind it

 Charlize Theron, Nicole Kidman and Margot Robbie take the lead in Bombshell, the Oscar-winning film about the Roger Ailes sexual harassment scandal at Fox News.